taznasafi/Guss/README.md

 # Guss The FCC BDC API Python

 This Python package provides an easy-to-use interface for interacting with the Federal Communications Commission (FCC) Broadband Data Collection (BDC) API.
-It allows users to programmatically download mobile broadband service data, including availability, speeds, providers, and other relevant information for various geographic locations in the United States.
+It allows users to programmatically download fixed and mobile broadband service coverage data, including availability, speeds, providers, and other relevant information for various states in the United States.

 ## Features